fragglet/deh9000/GUIDE.md

 * `seestate`: State the monster jumps to when it sees an enemy.
 * `painstate`: State for monster pain animation.
 * `meleestate`: State for monster melee attack.
-* `missilestate`: State for monster distance attack (includes tracer attacks, despite the name).
+* `missilestate`: State for monster distance attack (includes hitscan attacks, despite the name).
 * `deathstate`: State for normal monster death animation.
 * `xdeathstate`: State for monster gib death animation.